calumperrio/WNUT-2020/README.md

 * The model - WnutPytorchTransformers.py
 * The script used to schedule running experiments

-The data used in respect of this work is obtainable at https://github.com/VinAIResearch/COVID19Tweet
+The data used in respect of this work is obtainable from https://github.com/VinAIResearch/COVID19Tweet

 ### Information